rafaelmrdyn/polymarket-trading-api/README.md

 }
 ```

-> **Note**: Order is automatically signed by backend using PRIVATE_KEY.
-No signature needed from frontend.
+> **Note**: Order is automatically signed by the backend using PRIVATE_KEY.
+Clients only need to send unsigned order parameters.

 #### Cancel Order